Aarhus University By-laws

 Subsection (4) The range of disciplines covered in the degree programme elements to be governed by the board of studies must be taken into account when determining the number of members it is to include.
 This should also be taken into account in the event that the board of studies is to include subdivisions which represent different areas.

-Section 45.-(1) Representatives of the academic staff on boards of studies are elected for a term of three years at a time by and from among the academic staff in the area governed by the board of studies in question.
+Section 46.-(1) Representatives of the academic staff on boards of studies are elected for three-year terms by and from among the academic staff in the area governed by the board of studies in question.

-Subsection (2) Student representatives on the boards of studies are elected for a term of one year at a time by and from among the students in the area governed by the board of studies in question.
+Subsection (2) Student representatives on the boards of studies are elected for one-year terms by and from among the students in the area governed by the board of studies in question..

 Chair and vice-chair